 Naturally, none of us is eager to contemplate our own mortality or what will happen if we can no longer make our own decisions.
 However, unless we commit to doing the necessary planning while we still can, our families and those who we care about will often be left to deal with the unintended and disastrous consequences of our inaction.

-Assets you personally own (e.g. your family home, shares in private or publically listed companies etc.) are estate assets which you can gift to others under your Will.
+An important part of this process is to understand your assets.
+Assets you personally own (e.g. your family home, shares in private or publicly listed companies etc.) are estate assets which you can gift to others under your Will.